 "Allstar commenced the relocation of a data center."

-Thought you had your enterprise network totally under control?
-Well chances are, like many organisations your network is experiencing the growing pains that come with the increasing bandwidth requirement, access points and general traffic of the Internet of Things.
+Like many organisations is your network is experiencing the growing painsthat come with increasing bandwidth requirements?
+Teams & Zoom conferences combined with the addition of access points and Internet of Things data traffic affects your networks performance.
 Here’s a guide to preparing your enterprise network for the new age of IoT.

 As the internet steadily runs out of IPv4 addresses, making the shift from IPv4 to IPv6 is a matter of when, not if, and already a multitude of organisations and service providers are making the transition.